What is the Taxi Industry (Contract Drivers) Contract Determination 1984?

-Yes - If you are classed as a permanent driver, then you are entitled to annual holidays on completion of at least 220 night shifts or 230 day shifts within a twelve month period or on termination of the contract.
-The annual leave payment is determined by the payment method the driver has chosen.
-(The payment methods are a set percentage as a commission or pay a fixed amount from the takings.)
+Yes – if you are a permanent driver, then you are entitled to annual holidays on the completion of at least 220 night shifts or 230 day shifts within a 12 month period or on termination of the engagement.
+The annual leave payment is determined by the payment method chosen either Method I - Commission or Method II - Set Pay In.

 Am I entitled to sick leave?

-Yes - If you are classed as a permanent driver then you are entitled to five days sick leave in the first year of the contract.
-Pro-rata sick leave is available on completion of 55 shifts.
-A driver will be entitled to eight days sick leave for each second and subsequent year of being a permanent driver.
+A driver will be entitled to 8 days sick leave for each second and subsequent year of being a permanent driver.
 Payment for sick leave is determined by the payment method the driver elected.
 Any untaken sick leave accumulates.

 Am I entitled to long service leave?